taikedz/dockervisor/README.md

 A tool for managing Docker images, containers, and rollback.

+## Pre-requisites

+You will need the latest docker-ce: see the [official docker documentation](https://www.docker.com/community-edition)

 ## Quickstart

 In a directory with a Dockerfile, build the image.
 If the image already existed, it is replaced with a newer version.